The IRS Is Auditing Your Company. Now What?

 A field audit begins as nothing more than a face-to-face meeting with an IRS representative to discuss certain discrepancies, but can lead to a review of your entire return—documentation not immediately required.
 You have the right to choose where to hold this face-to-face meeting; a neutral site like the office of your accountant or tax attorney may be a good choice.
 You also have the right to schedule the appointment when it works best for you.
 Some tax experts recommend requesting a delay to give you and your financial professionals time to gather the necessary documents.

 A criminal investigation, on the other hand, is as serious as it sounds.
 But according to the legal website nolo.com, the unofficial minimum amount of taxes owed before the IRS will file criminal fraud charges is over $70,000.
 Nevertheless, contact an experienced tax attorney if you become the subject of this latter audit.

 How to Deal with the Tax Auditing Process

 Don’t panic if the IRS notifies you about a tax audit.
 If you don’t feel comfortable dealing with the audit alone, consider hiring a tax attorney, accountant or enrolled agent.
-Check out the National Federation of Independent Business’ for this article describing these tax professionals.

 Either through your professional tax advisor or if you’re dealing with the audit yourself, respond promptly to all requests.
 Be polite and business-like.
 If the IRS asks for specific information, give copies of proof for the items in question—and nothing more.
 If you don’t have backup for items in question, the IRS will estimate for you.
 Additionally, realize that you could incur a fine for shoddy recordkeeping.